-Financial, social, and health issues affecting older adults over 60 years old can lead to poor dietary habits, which often coincides with worsening health conditions.
+Financial, social, and health issues affecting older adults over 60 years old can lead to poor dietary habits, which often coincide with worsening health conditions.
 For this reason, many older adults use dietary supplements to help meet the recommended dietary intakes of various micronutrients.

-The researchers considered how various demographics (sex, age, race, education, income), lifestyle (physical activity, smoking status, alcohol consumption) and health factors (health and insurance status, prescription medications taken in the past 30 days) influenced dietary supplement use in a cohort of 3,469 adults aged 60 years and above.
+The researchers considered how various demographics (sex, age, race, education, income), lifestyle (physical activity, smoking status, alcohol consumption), and health factors (health and insurance status, prescription medications taken in the past 30 days) influenced dietary supplement use in a cohort of 3,469 adults aged 60 years and above.

-In a 30-day period, a high proportion (70%) of older adults used at least one supplement, mainly in the form of multivitamins or minerals, B or D vitamins, and omega-3 fatty acids.
+In 30 days, a high proportion (70%) of older adults used at least one supplement, mainly in the form of multivitamins or minerals, B or D vitamins, and omega-3 fatty acids.
 Most (more than 79%) used these daily.

 Those who were more likely to use supplements, individuals over 70 years old from non-Hispanic white and Asian backgrounds, tended to use the supplements to improve and maintain health rather than supplement their diets.

 Written by Natasha Tetlow, PhD

-Gahche JJ, Bailey RL, Potischman N, et al. Dietary supplement use was very high among older adults in the United States in 2011-2014.
+- Gahche JJ, Bailey RL, Potischman N, et al. Dietary supplement use was very high among older adults in the United States in 2011-2014.
 J Nutr.
 2017.
 Available from: doi.10.3945/jn.117.255984.

 Relevant topics that may be of interest: